Shock3udt/Jira-Estimator/NGINX_DEPLOYMENT.md

 ## Summary

 By following these steps, you have successfully deployed the application behind a local Nginx reverse proxy.
 All traffic to `http://localhost` is now served by your application container, with Nginx managing the connection.

+## Automating with Ansible

+For users who prefer automation, an Ansible playbook is available to configure Nginx and deploy the application.
+This playbook automates the process of creating the configuration file, enabling the site, and reloading Nginx.

+### Prerequisites

+-   **Ansible**: Ensure Ansible is installed on your local machine.
+    ```bash
+    # Example using pip
+    pip install ansible
+    ```
+- **Docker and Docker Compose**: Must be installed on the target machine.

+### Playbook Overview

+The `deploy_nginx.yml` playbook is designed to be idempotent and handles the full application lifecycle:

+1.  **Application Deployment (`app` tag)**:
+    -   Copies the project files to `/opt/jira-estimation`.
+    -   Creates a systemd service (`jira-estimation.service`) to manage the application's Docker container.
+    -   Starts and enables the service, ensuring the application runs on boot.

+2.  **Nginx Configuration (`nginx` tag)**:
+    -   Generates an Nginx site configuration from a template.
+    -   Enables the site by creating the necessary symbolic link.
+    -   Reloads the Nginx service to apply the configuration.

+### Running the Playbook

+1.  **Navigate to the Ansible directory**:
+    ```bash
+    cd ansible
+    ```

+2.  **Run the playbook**:

+    -   To run the full deployment (app and Nginx) with the default `localhost` domain:
+        ```bash
+        ansible-playbook deploy_nginx.yml --ask-become-pass
+        ```

+    -   To deploy with a custom domain (e.g., `jira.example.com`):
+        ```bash
+        ansible-playbook deploy_nginx.yml --extra-vars "domain=jira.example.com" --ask-become-pass
+        ```
+    - To run only the application deployment tasks:
+        ```bash
+        ansible-playbook deploy_nginx.yml --tags "app" --ask-become-pass
+        ```
+    - To run only the Nginx configuration tasks:
+        ```bash
+        ansible-playbook deploy_nginx.yml --tags "nginx" --ask-become-pass
+        ```

+The `--ask-become-pass` flag will prompt you for your `sudo` password, which is required to modify system files and services.